RamitRoshan/js-problem-solving/Notes/Variable.md

 Q).
 When we are in doubt, which one should I choose let or const ? will we change the varibles in the future. <br>
 ans: Here choose **const**. so that when you think of to change the variable then we can go back and **change the keyword from const to let** in the project.

+Q).
+When we get a **reference error** ? <br>
+ans: when the variable is not found/present then we get a reference error.